ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 {: #vc_networkingonvcenterserver-using-nsx-with-vm}
 {: faq}

-During vCenter Server instance deployment, VMware NSX® is ordered, installed, licensed, and configured in your instance.
+During {{site.data.keyword.vcf-auto-short}} instance deployment, VMware NSX® is ordered, installed, licensed, and configured in your instance.
 Also, NSX Manager, VMware NSX Controllers™, and NSX Transport Zone are set up, and each VMware ESXi™ server is configured with the NSX components.

-An VMware NSX Edge™ Services Gateway is also deployed to be used by your workload VM or VMs.
-For more information, see [Configuring your network to use the customer-managed NSX ESG with your VMs](/docs/vmwaresolutions?topic=vmwaresolutions-vc_esg_config).
+A VMware NSX Edge™ cluster is also deployed to be used by your workload VM or VMs.
+For more information, see [Configuring your network to use the customer-managed NSX edge cluster with your VMs](/docs/vmwaresolutions?topic=vmwaresolutions-vc_esg_config).

 ## Considerations when you change passwords for NSX components
 {: #vc_networkingonvcenterserver-change-nsx-component-password-considerations}